ruscur/linux/Documentation/PCI/pci-error-recovery.rst

-   such an error might cause IOs to be re-blocked for the whole segment, and thus invalidate the recovery that other devices on the same segment might have done, forcing the whole segment into one of the next states, that is, link reset or slot reset.
+   such an error might cause IOs to be re-blocked for the whole segment, and thus invalidate the recovery that other devices on the same segment might have done, forcing the whole segment into the next states, that is, slot reset.

 The driver should return one of the following result codes:
   - PCI_ERS_RESULT_RECOVERED